 Who are we

-Sisters In Stitches Joined by the Cloth is a celebration of our heritage, reinforcing the link that binds us to our collective history.
+Sisters in Stitches Joined by the Cloth is a celebration of our heritage, reinforcing the link that binds us to our collective history.
 It is our way of contributing to and participating in our traditions.

 Join SISJBTC